-NOTE B - CONCENTRATIONS OF CREDIT RISK
+2. CONCENTRATIONS OF CREDIT RISK

 The Federal Deposit Insurance Corporation ("FDIC") insures up to \$250,000 per financial institution.
-Uninsured cash balances aggregated approximately \$71,680,000 and \$48,847,000 at June 30, 2015 and 2014, respectively.
+Uninsured cash balances aggregated approximately \$66,000,000 and \$72,000,000 at June 30, 2016 and 2015, respectively.
 Management of the Foundation has evaluated and accepted the risk associated with uninsured cash balances.

-Contributions receivable from two donors represent approximately 62 percent and 27 percent of total contributions receivable at June 30, 2015.
-Revenue from the same two donors represents approximately 32 percent and 21 percent of total revenue for the year ended June 30, 2015, while revenue from an additional donor represents approximately 17 percent of all revenue recognized during 2015.
-At June 30, 2014, amounts receivable from one donor via five pledges totaled approximately 41 percent of total contributions receivable.
+Contributions receivable from two donors represent approximately 86% and 62% of total contributions receivable at June 30, 2016 and 2015, respectively.
+Revenue from the same two donors represents approximately 21% and 32% of total revenue for the years ended June 30, 2016 and 2015, respectively.
+Revenue from an additional donor represents approximately 17% of all revenue recognized during the year ended June 30, 2015.